-Microsoft announced a new expanded lineup of PC accessories last week in its Entertainment and Laser lines designed to optimize the company's upcoming Windows Vista operating system, which is expected in the first quarter of 2007.
+Redmond, Wash. — Microsoft announced a new expanded lineup of PC accessories today in its Entertainment and Laser lines designed to optimize the company’s upcoming Windows Vista operating system, which is expected in the first quarter of 2007.

 The line includes bundled keyboard and mouse sets built around the company’s first rechargeable mouse, the Wireless Laser Mouse 8000.

 The new mouse, shipping with a horizontal charging station, incorporates several new standout features including a performance slider that allows a user to optimize performance for intense PC tasks or lower it to extend battery life.
 An instant viewer button allows one-click access to view all open windows and applications at once.
 The mouse fully recharges in less than 90 minutes.

 The Wireless Laser Mouse 8000 also includes Microsoft’s proprietary High Definition Laser Technology and five customizable buttons, including a magnifier and tilt wheel.

 The 8000 has 2.4GHz Bluetooth technology and has a brushed aluminum casing.
 It ships this month with a suggested retail of $89.95.

 The mouse also comes bundled with a docking station and new wireless keyboard designs in Microsoft’s Wireless Entertainment Desktop 8000 and 7000 models.
 The keyboards are an inch thick and take advantage of Vista features.
 A Windows Start Button offers one-touch access to the Windows Start menu, with search functionality built in for searching the Internet or the PC.

 The Gadget Button reveals or hides personalized information consumers use most, such as weather and sports.
 The Media Center Start Button allows users to instantly access media, including movies and music, and the Windows Live Call Button provides users with easy access to instant messaging or a video calls.